 Copier paper, computer printouts, NCR (no carbon required) paper

 Shredded paper (place in a clear plastic bag and tie shut)

 NEW ** Glass (rinsed/clean)

 Container MUST have a numbered symbol to be recycled.

-Some examples include pop/water bottles, shampoo bottles, liquid detergent jugs, milk jugs, condiment bottles, yogurt and margarine containers, spray bottles etc.
+Some examples include pop/water bottles, shampoo bottles, liquid detergent jugs, milk jugs, condiment bottles,

 Plastic bags: grocery, retail, dry cleaning, bread bags, etc. Please place all bags inside a single plastic bag and tie shut before putting it in your bin.